Dongchenl/caer/README.md

-stability.h | Check whether a simulated saccade is stopped. load_save.h | Load and save the learned synapse weights. learn.h | Control the writing and reading of the ring buffer. biases.h | Configure the biases of the analog neuron and synapse circuits on chip. initialize.h | Initialize the network. build_nsm.h | Build synapses of the Neural State Machines (NSMs) to form a Winner-Take-All (WTA) mechanism. connect_davis.h | Configure the input neurons to receive events from DAVIS/DVS silicon retina. dynapse_output.h | Configure the output neurons to send spikes to the ROLLS chip. reset.h | Reset the learning algorithm and the network. record.h | Record the neural activity on chip.
+stability.h | Check whether a simulated saccade is stopped. load_save.h | Load and save the learned synapse weights. learn.h | Control the writing and reading of the ring buffer. biases.h | Configure the biases of the analog neuron and synapse circuits on the chips. initialize.h | Initialize the network. build_nsm.h | Build synapses of the Neural State Machines (NSMs) to form a Winner-Take-All (WTA) mechanism. connect_davis.h | Configure the input neurons to receive events from DAVIS/DVS silicon retina. dynapse_output.h | Configure the output neurons to send spikes to the ROLLS chip. reset.h | Reset the learning algorithm and the network. record.h | Record the neural activity on the chips.

 # Usage